HRussellZFAC023/VisualNav/README.md

 To setup, simply navigate to the "Tools" bar and click on "open all windows".

-How to get started with VisualNav

-How to run examples provided

 Screenshots:

 The radial menu interface, preview and building windows enabling efficient code block creation: